Janet Trevelyan: Biography

 Following in her mother's footsteps, Trevelyan became involved in the movement to provide play centres for London children, which were eventually transferred to the London County Council in 1941.
 From 1931 to 1935 she organised the "Save the Foundling Site" appeal to purchase the site of the Foundling Hospital in Bloomsbury as a playground and welfare centre for children.
 Today the site is known as Coram's Fields.
-For her efforts, she was appointed a Companion of Honour in 1936.
+For her efforts, she was appointed a Member of the Order of the Companions of Honour in 1936.

-Trevelyan also had a special interest in Italy: she authored several books on the country, and was instrumental in the establishment and survival of the British Institute of Florence, to which she served as Honorary Secretary from 1920 to 1946.
+Trevelyan also had a special interest in Italy: she was the author of several books on the country, and was instrumental in the establishment and survival of the British Institute of Florence, to which she served as Honorary Secretary from 1920 to 1946.

 On 19 March 1904, she married historian George Macaulay Trevelyan and they had two sons and a daughter together.
 She died in the Royal Infirmary at Newcastle-upon-Tyne, as a result of arteriosclerosis on 7 September 1956.